 When the defender's realm is razed or discarded, or when the attacker's champion is defeated or discarded, the battle ends.
 The battle, however, may end differently depending on certain circumstances.
 Below is a list of all possible outcomes for a round of combat.

 • A round of combat is over when the defender defeats the attacking champion.
 Afterward, no further attack may be made by the attacking champion.
-The defender earns spoils of victory if the attacking champion was discarded (not returned to his pool).
+The defender earns spoils of victory if the attacking champion was discarded.
+In the case of champions returning to their pool, the rule doesn't apply.

 • The realm is razed if the attacker defeats the defending champion in the round.
 Winners return to the attacker's pool, and players collect their spoils.